Crowd Management at your Venue

 Trash receptacles should be emptied as often as possible.
 Especially when fires are present, full trash bins provide favorable conditions for fires.

-Once again, preparation is key, and all staff should be trained in the use of fire prevention equipment, how to respond to fires, and the movement of crowds to designated safe areas.
+Preparation is key,crowd management staff should be trained in the use of fire prevention equipment, how to respond to fires, and the movement of crowds to designated safe areas.

 Enlisting the Help of Local Law Enforcement